Physics of the Hydrosphere and the Cryosphere

 Assessment methods and Criteria

-d) During the oral exam, the student will:
+c) During the oral exam, the student will:

 ii. be questioned about the topics discussed during the lessons.

-The final assessment will be based on the following criteria: results of the written exam; ability to present the topics in an appropriate and organic manner, also by using the proper specialist lexicon; strict application of the scientific method; critical reasoning; good command of the topics contained in the presented technical report and literature review.
+For the report and the oral exam, the assessment will consider the folowing aspects: ability to present the topics in an appropriate and organic manner, also by using the proper specialist lexicon; strict application of the scientific method; critical reasoning; good command of the topics contained in the report.

 The final score will be expressed in thirtieth.